ccomings/hft-coding-challenges/2018-11-15/word-search.md

 Your function should take a `board` and a `word` as input and return `true` or `false`.

-# assumptions
+# Assumptions
-board is rectangle
+1. board is rectangle
-board max rows = 1000
+1. board max rows = 1000

 ## Example: